-Purpose: Misuse and diversion should be defined and discussed with patients at the time of treatment entry, periodically throughout treatment, when the patient has returned to use, and when suspected (e.g., incorrect buprenorphine pill/film count) or confirmed (e.g. police report).

-These procedures will establish steps to prevent, monitor, and respond to misuse and diversion of buprenorphine.
-The providers' response should be therapeutic and matched to the patients' needs as untreated opioid use disorder and treatment drop-out/administrative discharges may lead to increased patient morbidity, mortality, and further use of diverted medications or illicit opioids associated with increased risk for overdose death.
+Purpose: Misuse and diversion should be defined and discussed with patients at the time of treatment entry, periodically throughout treatment particularly when there have been lapses or relapses to illicit drug use, and when suspected (e.g., incorrect buprenorphine pill/film count) or confirmed.
+These procedures will establish the steps to be taken to prevent, monitor, and respond to misuse and diversion of buprenorphine.
+The response should be therapeutic matched to the patients' needs as untreated opioid use disorder and treatment dropout/administrative discharges may lead to increased patient morbidity, mortality and further use of diverted medications or illicit opioids associated with overdose death.